tofke/btcimn/README.md

 1. In your wallet, go to Tools -> Debug Console
-2. Enter ```startmasternode alias 0 <alias>``` with ```<alias>``` being the name of your masternode from Part 3
+2. Enter ```startmasternode alias 0 <alias>``` with ```<alias>``` being the name of your masternode from Part 3 (this file should also be updated on the Linux node, so that it can start automatically)
 3. Enjoy!
 You can start this process over again for another MN on a fresh Linux VPS!

 # Feel free to consider a donation if this helped :